 There are three main commercial grades for matcha, only two of which are accepted in Japan.

-Cooking grade.
+Cooking or culinary grade matcha.
 This is the cheapest matcha option.
-It is meant for cooking or use in smoothies and other such drinks.
+It is meant for cooking or use in smoothies and other drinks like matcha lattes.
 It is also on the bitter side, which makes it unsuitable for high-quality tea.

 Premium grade.
 This is the matcha that is made from the leaves at the top of the tea bush.
 These leaves make high-quality tea that is meant for daily consumption.

-Ceremonial grade.
+Ceremonial grade matcha.
 This grade is not recognized by Japan, but it is meant to indicate the highest quality of matcha.
 This grade is supposed to be the most adequate for tea ceremonies, and it is therefore the most expensive.

 Serving Matcha and Green Tea